sittercity/sittercity.github.io/about.md

 This blog contains information from Sittercity's tech team about our technology, our methodologies, our tools, our current projects, and maybe even upcoming events.

 Think this stuff sounds awesome?
 Want to work with us?
 Check out our [open positions](https://www.sittercity.com/about-us/jobs).

-Want to interface with our various APIs?
-Check out our [Developer Hub](http://developer.sittercity.com/).